 - 1. Simultaneously press the ESTABLISH CONNECTION button in the web-based interface the main and the subordinate device (or two subordinate devices, if one of them has previously been connected to the mesh network). - Do not press the button on more than two devices simultaneously. - 2.
-The WLAN LED of the band selected from the Backhaul band drop-down list should start blinking slowly.
-Wait for about 4 minutes for the subordinate device to receive all mesh network settings from the main device, including SSID and password. - 3.
+The DIR-822 WPS LED should start blinking.
+Wait for about 4 minutes for the subordinate device to receive all mesh network settings and web-based interface password from the main device. - 3.
 Make sure the connection is successful.
-To do this, in the web-based interface of the main device, on the Functions / Wi-Fi / EasyMesh page, in the Network topology section, check the information on the connected devices.
+To do this, in the web-based interface of the main device, on the Wi-Fi / EasyMesh page, in the Network topology section, check the information on the connected devices.